Jirinrin/semicolon-spammer/README.md

 Make it so that most filters only work when working in a JS/TS/... file;

 Built-in `Ctrl+;` shortcut;

+Checking to what extent this works for TypeScript?
+(Though I think it should mostly be working already because of the intelligent closure detection!)
+Maybe support for JSX?
+(For the time being, to make it work you can put your JSX in parentheses (`()`), and close your 'JS in JSX' (`{}`) elements on the line they were opened or start them on a new line);

 ## Release Notes;